pquiring/javaforce/readme.txt

   - must define 'maven' property which is groupId
   - auth token must be defined in ~/.m2/settings.xml executable : build native loader
- - a stub loader for the platform is copied into the project folder and configured to load classpath and start main method
+ - creates executable for the app and configures it to load classpath and start main method
- - a project property "apptype" can be defined as:
+ - project property "apptype" can be defined as:
      "window" for Window GUI apps (default)
      "console" for console apps (alias "c")
      "service" for service apps (alias "s")
-     "server" for service config GUI apps (same as "window" type plus adds "-server" to executable and package names) "client" for client config GUI apps (same as "window" type plus adds "-client" to executable and package names) ffmpeg : copy ffmpeg libraries to project folder (Windows only) installapp : install files before package creation (Linux only) deb : build Debian deb file (after installapp)
+     "server" for service config GUI apps (same as "window" type plus adds "-server" to executable and package names) "client" for client config GUI apps (same as "window" type plus adds "-client" to executable and package names)
+ - {app}.cfg file contains executable properties:
+   - CLASSPATH={list of jar files seperated by ;}  //CLASSPATH will be adjusted to OS requirements
+   - MAINCLASS={main class to find main()}         //startup class to find main() or serviceStart() if apptype=service
+   - DEBUG=true                                    //enable JMX debugging (see JMX Debugging)
+   - DEBUG_PORT={port}                             //JMX port binding (default = 9010)
+   - OPTION={options}                              //JVM options such as heap size, GC options, etc.
+   - JAVA_HOME={path}                              //alternative JVM home (default = search various locations which depends on OS)
+   - METHOD={start method}                         //alternative main method (default = main or serviceStart) ffmpeg : copy ffmpeg libraries to project folder (Windows only) installapp : install files before package creation (Linux only) deb : build Debian deb file (after installapp)